wesleyberry/bamazon/README.md

   * This allows the user to replenish any existing product.
 * Add New Product
   * This allows the user to add a product to the inventory based on the product's name, department, quantity and price.
-  View a demonstration of Bamazon Manager [here](/screenshots/manager.webm).
+  View a demonstration of [Bamazon Manager](/screenshots/manager).
 3. Bamazon Supervisor
 The user can use this module by selecting either option:
 * View Product Sales by Department
 * Create New Department
  * This allows the user to create a department based on it's name and over head.
+View a demonstration of [Bamazon Supervisor](/screenshots/supervisor).
 ## Why bamazon is useful
 This application allows the user to manipulate data that are stored in a database.
 ## How users can get started with bamazon